melowntech/workshop/tutorials/gpx-viewer.rst

 How to Center Map Position to the Track
 """""""""""""""""""""""""""""""""""""""

-What we need to do is to find center coordinates of all track points.
+We need to find the coordinates of the center of all track points.
 For this purpose we have to extract track coordinates.
-This is important step because extracted coordinates will be in the right coordinate system (physical SRS).
+It is important to use extracted coordinates because they will be in the right coordinate system (physical SRS).
 Keep in mind that we can extract track geometry only after heights are processed (method processHeights was called).

-The geodata feature with id 'some-path' is searched and its geometry exacted.
+The geodata feature with id 'some-path' is found and its geometry exacted:

 ::

     lineGeometry = geodata.extractGeometry('some-path');

-Total number of line segments is returned by this method:
+The total number of line segments is returned by this method:

 ::

     totalElements = lineGeometry.getElements();

-Particular line segment is returned by this method:
+A particular line segment is returned by this method:

 ::